YKLoh666/AACS3013-Past-Year-Answer/2022-OCT/answer.md

 c)

-- Data redundancy is when different and conflicting versions of the same data appear in different places.
+- Data redundancy occurs when data of the same object is repeatedly defined multiple times within a single database. this redundancy creates space inefficiency and may produce data inconsistency.
 - Metadata is the data about data in which end-user data are integrated and managed.
 - Business rules are unambiguous description of a policy, procedure or principle within a specific organization.